Rhys Griffiths (footballer): Return to Port Talbot

 He began a third stint with Port Talbot Town later in July, twelve months after leaving the club to join Plymouth Argyle.
 "There were quite a few [offers from other clubs].
 It's nice to feel that I'm still wanted but I narrowed it down to two in the end and I felt [joining Port Talbot] would be the right thing to do," Griffiths said on the club's website.
 On 14 March 2014 Griffiths broke the all time Welsh league record of most goals in a game scoring 7 against Afan Lido.

-Another injury cursed season followed this time at Aberystwyth Town FC, where he scored 7 goals in 21 appearances, before he became manager of Penybont FC (Welsh for Bridgend).
+Another injury cursed season followed this time at Aberystwyth Town F.C., where he scored 7 goals in 21 appearances, before he became manager of recently formed Bridgend club Penybont F.C.

-Penybont had avoided relegation from Welsh League Div 1 on goal difference the season before Griffiths took over (a single goal).
-In his first season the club finished runners up (to Barry Town), and lost in the quarter final of the Welsh Cup to eventual winners Bala Town.
+Penybont had avoided relegation from Welsh League Division 1 on goal difference the season before Griffiths took over (a single goal).
+In his first season the club finished runners up (to Barry Town), and lost in the quarter-final of the Welsh Cup to eventual winners Bala Town.
 His assistant manager is ex Cardiff City and Hereford defender Martyn Giles.